worthingtonlibraries/prtg-sensors/README.md

 ## HP ProCurve
 #### check-HPProcurve.ps1
 Sensor to monitor status/health of an HP ProCurve network switch.
-Use lookup provided by PRTG in their [official sensor](https://kb.paessler.com/en/topic/73833).
-Inspired by PRTG Official [SNMP Advanced sensor](https://kb.paessler.com/en/topic/73833), but adds PoE wattage monitoring.
+Uses lookup provided & inspired by PRTG in their [official sensor](https://kb.paessler.com/en/topic/73833), but adds PoE wattage monitoring.
 Checks if there is a "total" power supply size for up to 4 power supplies and displays their usage accordingly.
 Set your own limits based on total power supply size.
 1 switch with 1 power supply, 1 switch with redundant power supplies, 2-4 switches (in a stack) with 1 power supply each, 2 switches (in a stack) with redundant power supplies.